AeonGames/AeonEngine/README.md

 ### Visual Studio Code with MSYS2 MinGW

-You do not need to install [Visual Studio Code](https://code.visualstudio.com/) just to build the project, but it is highly recomended that you do so if you intend on changing the code, or if you want to develop a game using MSYS2/MinGW.
+You do not need to install [Visual Studio Code](https://code.visualstudio.com/) just to build the project, but it is highly recommended that you do so if you intend on changing the code, or if you want to develop a game using MSYS2/MinGW.

 #### Install MSYS2